Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 #### <a name='vrf'></a>Optional: Register the VRF

-This is optional, user can configure "grpc service-layer auto-register" to avoid this registration requirement, and with auto-register, client owns the responsibility for reconciliation.
+Registering the vrf is optional.
+User can configure "grpc service-layer auto-register" to avoid this registration requirement, and with auto-register, client owns the responsibility for reconciliation.
+Therefore, auto registration is preferred.
+If using auto registration then user should not use -w/--vrf_reg_oper cli option.

 In general, before we can use a vertical function like the route APIs, we have to register on that vertical.
 The SLAF API allows the user to register based on a per VRF basis.